tuanemtramtinh/research/README.md

 ### 4.1.
 Run the framework logic in `src/`

-Assuming you are in the `main/` directory and the virtual environment is activated:
+Assuming you are in the **project root directory** and the virtual environment is activated:

 ```bash
 python -m src.<main_module_name>